webleads/module-twitter/README.md

 Visit the [Fork CMS knowledge base](http://fork-cms.com/knowledge-base) to learn how to install a module.
 To download the zip-package go to the [extension page](http://www.fork-cms.com/extensions/detail/twitter) of the module on fork-cms.com.

+## Versions

+- 2.1.0 bugfix for "Sorry, that page does not exist" error.
+- 2.0.0 is compatible with forkcms 3.7.x (and higher)

 ## Updating

 Update from 2.0.0 to 2.1.0?
 Just apply this SQL update to your database and your done.